 The purpose of this guide is to provide a foundation for thinking about your own diversity statement(s).
 This guide is general and does not provide discipline- or position-specific guidance.

 The Center for Career Development offers one-on-one appointments to review and discuss your diversity statement.
-In partnership with the Center for Career Development, the Gender + Sexuality Resource Center also offers additional support for writing diversity and inclusion statements.
 We also encourage you to reach out to recent faculty hires in your department or discipline to discuss their diversity statements as they are most likely to have good examples of what committees may find compelling.

 What is a diversity statement and what is its purpose?